|

 And,

-just like Churchill, Themistocles was very concerned with getting
+just like Churchill, Themistocles was very eager to get the navy into shape.

 Here is a map of the Persian Empire around 500BC.